Sean Lennon: Restorations

-Sean Lennon contributed significantly to the restoration of Power to the People (Super Deluxe Edition), a 12-disc box set released in 2025, by overseeing the remastering and curation of 123 tracks, including 90 previously unreleased recordings, such as demos, home tapes, studio jams, and live performances, allowing for a deeper exploration of his father John Lennon's politically charged and activist-driven music from the early 1970s; through this process, Lennon reflected on the personal significance of rediscovering unheard material, which offered him a renewed connection to his father's artistic and political legacy during a transformative period in his life.
+Lennon contributed significantly to the restoration of Power to the People (Super Deluxe Edition), a 12-disc box set released in 2025, by overseeing the remastering and curation of 123 tracks, including 90 previously unreleased recordings, such as demos, home tapes, studio jams, and live performances, allowing for a deeper exploration of his father John Lennon's politically charged and activist-driven music from the early 1970s; through this process, Lennon reflected on the personal significance of rediscovering unheard material, which offered him a renewed connection to his father's artistic and political legacy during a transformative period in his life.

 Activism and beliefs

 From 1996 to 1999, Lennon performed in and was involved in organizing the Tibetan Freedom Concerts with Adam Yauch of the Beastie Boys.
 The series advocated for the independence of Tibet from China.

 On October 19, 2011, Lennon was asked by Josh Sigurdson over Twitter what his opinion on the Occupy Wall Street protests was.
 He replied: "I'm heading down there this weekend."
-On October 22, 2011, Lennon showed up on Wall Street with Rufus Wainwright and Josh Fox.
+Three days later, Lennon showed up on Wall Street with Rufus Wainwright and Josh Fox.
 The three played music throughout the day to protesters and others joined in.
 Lennon did not speak to the media or press about the event.